-Make arrangements for students to research a photographic technique or approach of their choice in the school library and/or on the Internet.
 Information gathered will inform the design and presentation of the project.
 Students are also to write a reflective essay to accompany their art project.
-This can be completed for homework or in class (depending on the teacher's discretion).
+This can be completed for homework or in class, at the teacher's discretion, as class time allows.